tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

             - Glutton: Allows holding double stacks of all food items, and can eat up to 125% hunger.
             - Socket Jockey: Using a wall-outlet will give you 5 bioenergy in addition to zapping you.
             - Firefighter: Fire Extinguishers will have longer range, last for longer, and will explode in a huge cloud when detonated.
+            - Lawfare Expert: Allows you to carry 3 LAWs, and makes them stack in the inventory.
     - Addiction System Rework
         - Alcohol no longer heals for 5 points.
 Instead, it temporarily gives you 5 torso HP (along with it's usual 5 extra torso Max-HP) while in effect, which is removed afterwards.
 This health removal cannot kill the player.
         - Alcohol no longer adds to fullness when the addiction system is enabled